Magnum-Math/Magnum/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 ## Visualize Beautiful Math solutions
 ![Manim Logo](https://img.techpowerup.org/200811/magnum-2-1.png)

-Initial release date: 15 Aug 2020
+Initial release date: 15 August 2020

 Fork Credits: The [gpt3-sandbox project](https://github.com/shreyashankar/gpt3-sandbox) was taken as the starting point for this project.
-We would like thank the authons of gp3-sandbox for all there help :)
+We would like Thank the authons of GPT-3-Sandbox for all their help. :)
 ## Description

 The goal of this project is to create an Open Source toolkit that makes Math animations effortless.
 Either from a plain English query or from formatted LaTeX!
 NO PYTHON CODING NEEDED.

 This project addresses the following issues:

-1. Create an end to end package using wolfram and GPT3 to visualize math soultions to user questions.
+1. Create an end to end package using Wolfram Alpha and GPT-3 to visualize Step-by-step Math soultions to user questions.
-2. Create a standaone package which enables you to convert latex into beautiful animations without any knowledge of manim.
+2. Create a standalone package which enables you to convert LaTeX into beautiful animations without any knowledge of Manim.

 For full docs and detailed information, have a look at our website: https://magnum.shreenabh.com/